Logarithmic Space and Permutations: Operators and Logarithmic Space

 That is, the previous picture becomes:

-Notice that the nilpotency degree of $\bar{\Phi}(M\otimes 1)$ is again at most $K$.
-One can thus easily define a deterministic Turing machine that takes the basis elements one after the other and compute the sequence $b_{i_{0}}$, $b_{i_{1}}$, $\dots$: if the sequence stops before the $K$-th step, the machine starts with the next basis element as $b_{i_{0}}$, and if the sequence did not stop at step $K$ it means the matrix was not nilpotent.
-This Turing machine needs no more than logarithmic space since it stores only the current basis element (i.e. $b_{i_{0}}$), the last computed term of the sequence and its index.
-We just proved:
+Notice that the nilpotency degree of $\bar{\Phi}(M\otimes 1_{\vn{M}_{k}(\complexN)})$ is again at most $K$.
+One can thus easily define a deterministic Turing machine that takes the basis elements one after the other and compute the sequence $b_{i^{0}_{0}}$, $b_{i^{0}_{1}}$, $\dots$: if the sequence stops before the $K$-th step, the machine starts with the next basis element as $b_{i^{0}_{0}}$, and if the sequence did not stop at step $K$ it means the matrix was not nilpotent.
+This Turing machine needs no more than logarithmic space since it stores only the current starting basis element (i.e.\ $b_{i^{0}_{0}}$), the last computed term of the sequence $b_{i^{0}_{2j}}$ and the number of iterations computed so far $j$.
+We thus obtain the following proposition.

-\begin{proposition} If $\Phi\in P_{+,1}$ and $N_{n}$ is a representation of $n\in\naturalN$, there is a $\textbf{L}$ machine that checks if $\bar{\Phi}M$ is nilpotent. \end{proposition}
+\begin{proposition} If $\Phi\in P_{+,1}$ and $N_{n}$ is a representation of $n\in\naturalN$, there is a $\cc{L}$ machine that checks if $\bar{\Phi}M$ is nilpotent. \end{proposition}

 Putting together the results of this section and the last, we can finally state the main theorem of this paper: \begin{theorem}

 \end{theorem}